dustinpartain/data20/README.md

-# data20
+# Data Analysis for Managers
-Data Analysis for Managers, Spring 2020
+Spring 2020